 Future-Proof Your Restaurant With Qwick

 For restaurant managers, dealing with restaurant turnover rate is an unavoidable part of operating in this industry.
 However, by reducing stress on full-time restaurant workers and consistently recognizing their good work with public praise, restaurant managers can make a big impact on how team members feel about their jobs and the restaurant as a whole.
-Tapping on-demand staffing for backup needs is one of such ways to make your team feel loved.
+Tapping on-demand staffing for backup needs is one way to make your team feel loved.